iterative/dvc.org/content/docs/command-reference/run.md

 - `-p [<path>:]<params_list>`, `--params [<path>:]<params_list>` - specify a set
   of [parameter dependencies](/doc/command-reference/params) the stage depends on, from a parameters file.
-This is done by sending a coma separated list as argument, e.g. `-p learning_rate,epochs`.
+This is done by sending a comma separated list as argument, e.g. `-p learning_rate,epochs`.
 The default parameters file name is `params.yaml`, but this can be redefined with a prefix in the argument sent to this option, e.g. `-p parse_params.yaml:threshold`.
 See `dvc params` to learn